 It helps treat seizures by manipulating the impact and levels of calcium.
 Low levels of calcium are known to cause seizures.

 You may wonder.
 According to research, there are excellent treatment effects of gabapentin for primary insomnia.
 The treatment is possible in various ways.
 One, gabapentin has great anti-anxiety and calming effects, making it very helpful in treating sleep disorders and insomnia.

 Also, gabapentin has a peculiar effect on sleep quality.
-According to a study, gabapentin not only helps to treat insomnia symptoms by decreasing spontaneous arousal — like waking up in the middle of the night.
+According to a study, gabapentin not only helps to

 It also helps improve sleep quality by enhancing slow-wave sleep.
 Slow-wave sleep also referred to as deep sleep, is the type of sleep that makes individuals feel rested.